 Oh, she lost her son.

-Well, yes, yes, yes, but you know, we all lose things.
+But you know, we all lose things.

-This is really bringing out the ugliness of a lot of the pro-war backers and their ability to exploit the sympathy of Americans for the troops, the you know, the good stuff, and they they're they're in danger of losing it.
+This is really bringing out the ugliness of a lot of the pro-war backers and their ability to exploit the sympathy of Americans for the troops, the you know, the good stuff, and they're in danger of losing it.

 And it's not about Cindy Sheehan, it's the story about Bush.

-It's it you know, in his own convoluted way, he's right about that.
+It's it, you know, in his own convoluted way, he's right about that.

 It isn't a narrative about Bush from the mind of the ferret-like Krugman and others on his side of the aisle.